lucbouchard1/lucbouchard1.github.io/polysat.md

 <br>

 I am currently the software team lead for this program.
 PolySat's flight software is designed to be as fault tolerant, reusable, and modular as possible.
 This is important for several reasons.
-First, raditation hardened electrical components are beyond our price range, so we are required to use COTS parts.
+First, raditation hardened electrical components are beyond our price range, so we are required to use [COTS](https://en.wikipedia.org/wiki/Commercial_off-the-shelf) parts.
 This means our avionics are susceptible to single event effects, and these effects must be handled gracefully in software.
 Furthermore, since PolySat is run by college students, we suffer from very high turnover rates as members regularly graduate.
-This is where reusability and modularity are key, as once the architect of a program graduates, we don't need to understand every aspect of their code in order to use it.
+This is why reusability and modularity are key, as once the architect of a program graduates, we need to continue developing wihtout stoping to understand their code.
 To achieve modularity, PolySat flight software uses Linux.
-Code is organized into individual linux processes based on functionality, and everything communicates through the Linux Sockets API.
+Code is organized into individual Linux processes based on functionality, and everything communicates through the Linux Sockets API.
 To manage collaboration, we use Git.

 <br>

 I spent the Summer of 2016 working full-time at PolySat.
-In that time I developed a lot as a programmer and completed several mission critical projects.
+In that time, I developed a lot as a programmer and completed several mission critical projects.

 <br>